tinchodias/tinchodias.github.io/source/_posts/2013-12-04-second-idea.markdown

 comments: true
 categories: idea
 ---
-This is not a very interesting idea.
+Maybe this is not a very interesting idea.